 4.1 Prequalification Testing: Prequalification testing is required in order to validate the structural analysis and design methodology of this criteria; or the results shall be used to substantiate alternative design equations.
 All intended tests shall be specified in a test proposal.

-The prequalification testing results shall include, but are not limited to the following information:
+The prequalification testing results shall include, but are not limited to, the following information:

 FRP, concrete, and reinforcement material properties,